Tag: Australian Standard compliant

 alarm.

-ZEN smoke alarm with required markings as per Australian Standard 3786:2014
+ZEN interconnected fire alarm with required markings as per Australian Standard 3786:2014

-Smoke Alarms With 10-year Non-Replaceable Battery
+10-year Non-Replaceable Battery

 WARNING: BATTERY NOT REPLACEABLE—SEE INSTRUCTION MANUAL.

-ZEN smoke alarm with 10-year battery and markings as per Australian Standard 3786:2014
+ZEN Smoke Alarm with 10-year battery and markings as per Australian Standard 3786:2014

-Smoke Alarm ‘DO NOT PAINT’ Marking
+Interconnected Fire Alarm ‘DO NOT PAINT’ Marking

 Smoke Alarm Point Of Sale Packaging – Essential Info

-Section 4.22.2 of the Australian Standard identifies the information and data which must be incorporated into the smoke alarm’s point of sale packaging (i.e. the box it comes in) and also within the user manual.
-As before, if the information below is not included then technically the smoke alarm is non-compliant to the standard.
+Section 4.22.2 of the Australian Standard identifies the information and data that must be incorporated into the smoke alarm’s point-of-sale packaging (i.e., the box it comes in) and also within the user manual.
+This ensures consumers receive clear instructions and essential safety details for proper installation and use.

 4.22.2 Packaging